aldeling/pizza-parlor/README.md

 }
 Expected Output: 6

-Test: "It should return 7 when sausage id put in the function"
+Test: "It should return 7 when sausage is put in the function"
 Code:
 else if (this.meat === "Sausage") {
   return initialPrice(small) + 2
 }
 Expected Output: 7

-Test:
+Test: "It should return 9 when bacon is put in the function"
 Code:
+else if (this.meat === "Bacon") {
+  return initialPrice(small) + 4
+}
-Expected Output:
+Expected Output: 9

 Test:
 Code: